Privacy Policy

 Deletion

-You may request deletion of personal information we hold about you, subject to our legal retention obligations (see section 6).
+You may request deletion of personal information we hold about you, subject to our legal retention obligations (see section 7).
 We will respond within 30 days.
+Workers may also delete locally stored assessment data from their device via Settings → Clear My Assessment Data in the iOS app.

 Workers' right to access health monitoring results